 The mercy of God is not an abstract idea, but a concrete reality with which He reveals His love as that of a father or a mother, moved to the very depths out of love for their child.

 Pope Francis thus described God’s mercy when announcing a Jubilee Year dedicated to this aspect of Our Lord’s great love for us.
-The Year of Mercy began on December 8, 2015 (The Feast of the Immaculate Conception) and runs through November 20, 2016 (The Feast of Christ the King).
+The Year of Mercy began on December 8, 2015 (The Feast of the Immaculate Conception) and concluded November 20, 2016 (The Feast of Christ the King), but God’s mercy is ever present to embrace us.

 Know that as you consider a possible return to the life of the Catholic Church, God seeks to shower you in His mercy.